Chimney sweeps' carcinoma

-Chimney sweep's cancer, also called soot wart, is a squamous cell carcinoma of the skin of the scrotum.
+Chimney sweeps' cancer, also called soot wart or scrotal cancer, is a squamous cell carcinoma of the scrotum.
 It has the distinction of being the first reported form of occupational cancer, and was initially identified by Percivall Pott in 1775.
 It was initially noticed as being prevalent amongst chimney sweeps.
-The disease was also seen in men exposed to mineral oil and those who worked with coal distillates.
+The disease has also been seen in men exposed to mineral oil and those who worked with coal distillates.

 This cancer is also referred to as epidermoid carcinoma of the scrotum and epithelioma of the scrotum.